 Speech can never exactly represent perceptible things, since it is different from them, and perceptibles are apprehended each by the one kind of organ, speech by another.
 Therefore if anything exists and is comprehended, it is incommunicable.
 [Ibid]

-Gorgias’s point in the above is that there is a big gap between the sensory mechanisms by which we perceive external things, and the mental mechanisms by which we communicate through speech.
+Gorgias’s point in the above is that there is a major gap between the sensory mechanisms by which we perceive external things, and the mental mechanisms by which we communicate through speech.
 They are each in their own realms, and because of this our speech has no real connection with the things that we perceive.
 Thus, if anything can be known, it cannot be communicated.

 It is appropriate that this chapter end with the skeptical views of the Sophists.
 The Presocratic philosophers before them showed a remarkable amount of creativity as they tried to offer rational explanations of the physical world around them.
 Thales and his countrymen attempted to arrive at the fundamental stuff from which all physical things are made, suggesting that it might be water, the unbounded, or air.
 Others tried to find the unifying forces behind all change, suggesting that it might be fire, mathematical relations, forces of love and strife, and Mind.
-While this kind of intellectual creativity is all well and good, there comes a point that a reality check is needed, and the Sophists provided just that.
+While this kind of intellectual creativity is all well and good, there comes a point that a reality check is needed, and the Sophists provided that.
 Just because a theory is interesting, that by itself doesn’t mean it’s correct.
 Just because an argument is well structured and looks compelling, that doesn’t mean that its conclusion is correct.
 There’s no better illustration of that than Gorgias’s arguments in On Not Being, which are every bit as compelling as Parmenides’ arguments for the One.
-Gorgias recognized, though, that his argument was just an act of mental gymnastics.
+Gorgias recognized, though, that his argument was only an act of mental gymnastics.
 For the Sophists, argumentation is aimed at persuading people, not necessarily at discovering truth.
 The skeptical message of the Sophists is that we need to view philosophical and religious theories with suspicion.
 We also need to recognize the power that well-crafted arguments can have on us, for both good and ill.